 5) Chop Chop Salad (Delaney House Tent)

 There are several tents where you can sit and have a salad if you have time; this is not the only one.
 Just make sure the toppings are not saturated in sauces or marinades and that you ask for a dressing on the side.
-Ceasar, Greek, Blue Cheese, or Olive Oil-based dressings are higher in fat but are more satisfying and produce less of a blood sugar spike, so I would opt for those.
+Ceasar, Greek, Blue Cheese, or Olive Oil-based dressings are higher in fat but are more satisfying than dressings higher in sugar.

 6) Greek Salad (Everywhere!)